 Critical Obligations in Defining and Managing the Scope of Advice, Including Out-of-Scope Risks

-Audit findings frequently identify situations where advisers have attempted to scope out matters that are integral to the advice, such as insurance held within superannuation when recommending a superannuation replacement, or broader client circumstances including cashflow, debt, existing structures or taxation implications.
+Audit findings frequently identify situations where advisers have attempted to scope out matters that are integral to the advice, such as insurance held within superannuation when recommending a superannuation replacement, or broader client circumstances, including cashflow, debt, existing structures or taxation implications.
 Reliance on client instruction alone to justify these exclusions is not supported by ASIC and does not satisfy best interests obligations.

 Where matters are legitimately agreed as being outside the scope of advice, auditors expect to see clear and contemporaneous documentation.
 This includes explicit identification of the excluded areas, a clear explanation of the risks and potential client impacts of not receiving advice on those matters, and evidence that these risks were explained to and understood by the client.
 These discussions must be supported by detailed file notes and reflected consistently in the Statement of Advice.
 Generic or high‑level disclosures are insufficient.